ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/README.txt

-Hardaker & Kumari        Expires 24 October 2025                [Page 2]
+Hardaker & Kumari       Expires 22 November 2025                [Page 2]

-Internet-Draft         MUST NOT DNSSEC with SHA-1             April 2025
+Internet-Draft         MUST NOT DNSSEC with SHA-1               May 2025

 1.1.
 Requirements notation